gitmthoma/SDM_Calidris_canutus_project/README.md

 GBIF occurrence data

 🚧 Status
+This project originated as a university assignment and is being extended into a research-oriented workflow.
 This is an ongoing project.

 Planned extensions:
 inclusion of tidal flat extent and NDVI